SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 This rising wealth is excellent news for Phuket’s branded residences.
 Priced above traditional condominiums, they deliver unmatched value through world-renowned architecture, exquisite interior finishes, exceptional resort amenities, and breathtaking views.
 The hotel brand association not only helps them command premium sales prices but also ensures strong rental demand at top market rates.

 In Thailand, branded residences have proven especially popular with wealthy domestic buyers.
 In Phuket, where up to 49% of a condominium development can be sold freehold to foreigners, the remaining 51% is often eagerly taken up by Thai investors.
-This demand suggests the luxury condominium sector will continue expanding Phuket’s collection of branded residence investment opportunities that align perfectly with the benefits of foreign freehold property ownership in Phuket.
+This demand suggests the luxury condominium sector will continue expanding Phuket’s collection of branded residence investment opportunities that align perfectly with the benefits of foreign freehold ownership in Phuket.

 The first branded residence in Thailand was the iconic Amanpuri in Phuket, which redefined the concept by combining luxury hotel services with private ownership in a tropical resort setting.
 Its success set the stage for Phuket to become one of Asia’s leading destinations for this type of investment.